The property purchase journal entry - for recent acquisitions

 Select the account from the dropdown, and enter the value.
 Click Add Line as needed.

 - Buildings.
-This is the main account for the depreciable basis of the property.
+This is the depreciable basis of the property, calculated as described above.

 - Land.
 This is the main account for the non-depreciable basis of the property.

-- Tax deductible closing costs, entered individually to the specific expense account.
+- Any tax deductible closing costs present on your closing statement are entered individually to the specific expense account.
 These can, but don't necessarily include:

 - Taxes